-- Carry out any necessary service operation. - On the stem, fit the entire pumping unit together with the lock nut and the washer.
+- Carry out any necessary service operation. - On the stem, fit the entire pumping unit together with counter spring and ring.

 Check that the upper guide bushing is fitted on the wheel holder fork leg.

 - Insert the lower sliding bushing in the seat on the stem. - Refit the stem in the wheel holder fork leg pressing it until it stops.